Josh Todd (musician): The band Josh Todd

 In 2003, Josh Todd released the album You Made Me under the band name Josh Todd The band consisted of Josh Todd (Vocals), Jesse Logan (Guitars), Mike Hewitt (Guitars), Mark Lettig (Bass) and Kent Ross (Drums).
-The bands guitar tech was Stevie D. The album was distributed in the US by DRT Entertainment in the US, and by JVCKenwood Victor Entertainment in Japan.
+The band's guitar tech was Stevie D. The album was distributed in the US by DRT Entertainment in the US, and by JVCKenwood Victor Entertainment in Japan.
 After returning from Japan supporting the You Made Me album, which included dates with Aerosmith and the Who, Josh Todd decided to return to the band Buckcherry.
 The Josh Todd band was disbanded, and TODD Entertainment was dissolved.

 In 2012, JVC/Victor Entertainment re-issued and re-released the You Made Me album in Japan.

 In 2022, the album was released for the first time worldwide through music streaming services "iTunes digital release" and included the songs "Collide" and "Catastrophe".